tezos/tezos-mirror/docs/alpha/baking_power.rst

 via RPC.
 In that case, in order to retrieve this exact context, one needs to replay the block's balance updates on their own.

-In the Quebec protocol, to solve these problems, only the total delegated amounts **at the end of blocks** count when determining this minimum.
+In the Qena protocol, to solve these problems, only the total delegated amounts **at the end of blocks** count when determining this minimum.
 This is known as the **per-block min-delegated feature**.
 This solution no longer penalizes baking rights when